Codestian/INF1005/README.md

 # INF1005 Project

-This LAMP stack project is built with the MVC model, heavily inspired by Laravel.
+This LAMP stack project is built with the MVC model.
-Contains concepts such as migrations, routers, requests.
+A framework is created from scratch, named Kimavel and is heavily inspired by Laravel.
+Includes the following concepts:
+- Models
+- Views
+- Controllers
+- Routing
+- Migrations
+- QueryBuilder
+- User Roles

 ## Project Structure